TheSwanFactory/hclang/TUTORIAL.md

 # The Format

-The SWAN Format is a variation on the ASCII Property List popularized by NeXTSTEP and now used by Java, JSON, etc. This is basically what we did in rudimentary form with CSON files in The Hour of NODE.
+Homoiconic C is a variation on the ASCII Property List popularized by NeXTSTEP and now used by Java, JSON, etc. This is basically what we did in rudimentary form with CSON files in The Hour of NODE.

 In a traditional Property List, there are separate entities for, e.g.:
 - dictionary